 “The quality of curriculum that a school has shapes the quality of thinking that goes on in the school and therefore shapes the quality of the minds engaged in the common, curriculum pursuit.”
 Martin Robinson

-Delivering a responsive and forward-thinking knowledge rich Curriculum is something we are very passionate about at Brine Leas School.
+Delivering a responsive and outward-thinking knowledge rich Curriculum is something we are very passionate about at Brine Leas School.
 Our curriculum is designed to represent modern Britain, stimulate interest, debate and discussion to ensure our pupils become lifelong learners as well as responsible members of society.
-We have devised the curriculum carefully to provide challenge to every student and enable them to develop into well-rounded young adults who can then achieve a successful and appropriate future pathway.
+We have devised the curriculum carefully to provide appropriate challenge to every pupil enable them to develop into well-rounded young adults who can then achieve a successful and appropriate future pathway.

 Through our curriculum, we aim to:

-- Provide a broad and balanced education for all our students;
+- Provide a broad and balanced education for all our pupils;

-- Enable students to develop knowledge, understand concepts and acquire skills as this epitomises and admirable education, and be able to choose and apply these in relevant situations;
+- Enable pupils to develop knowledge, understand concepts and acquire skills as this epitomises an admirable education, and be able to choose and apply these in relevant situations;

-- Support students’ spiritual, moral, social and cultural development;
+- Develop pupils’ spiritual, moral, social and cultural development;

-- Support students’ physical development and responsibility for their own health, and enable them to be active;
+- Support pupils’ physical development and responsibility for their own health, and enable them to be active;

-- Provide subject choices and opportunities and experiences to enable them to develop independent learning skills and resilience to equip them for the further/higher education and employment.
+- Provide subject choices and opportunities and experiences to enable them to develop independent learning skills and resilience that equips them for the further/higher education and employment.